Why New Zealand is the Best Backpacking Country

 - Free and cheap things to do!

-- Experience the Kiwi culture and save money though WWOOFing and working for accommodation.
+- Experience the Kiwi culture and save money through WWOOFing and working for accommodation

 - Travelling around the country is ‘easy as’!